-At CIA, the BFA degree requires completion of between 120 and 135 semester credit hours depending on your major field of study, see major degree requirements beginning on page 62.
-Approximately 1/3 of these credits are in Liberal Arts, with approximately 2/3 in studio courses.
+Candidates for the BFA degree from Cleveland Institute of Art are required to have completed between 120 and 123 semester credit hours, depending on their major field of study, see major degree requirements beginning on page 62.
+Approximately

+1/3 of these credits are in Liberal Arts, with approximately 2/3 in studio courses.